hbctraining/Investigating-chromatin-biology-ChIPseq/schedule/links-to-lessons.md

-# Understanding chromatin biology using high throughput sequencing workshop
+# Investigating chromatin biology using ChIP-seq and CUT&RUN

 ### Learning Objectives
 * Understand the necessity for, and use of, the command line interface (bash) and HPC for analyzing high-throughput sequencing data.